-Barbecue is a process of cooking meats at low temperatures for long periods of time in a smoky environment.
-Gas grills are not known for their ability to produce a lot of smoke flavor, but making good ribs with a barbecue flavor is possible, so if this all you have, follow these instructions for the best BBQ ribs possible.
-These steps will produce tender, flavorful ribs that might not win any competitions, but will certainly satisfy.
+Barbecue is the process of cooking meats at low temperatures for long periods in a smoky environment.
+Gas grills are not known for their ability to produce much smoke flavor, but making delicious ribs that have barbecue flavor is possible.
+Follow these instructions for the best barbecue methods, as these steps will produce tender, flavorful ribs that might not win any competition but will certainly satisfy your appetite.

-For the purposes of this article, I am using a single rack of pork spare ribs.
-If you want to use baby back ribs, reduce the cooking time 5 minutes per step.
-For spare ribs, however, the total cooking time will be about one and a half to two hours.
-The grill used to make these ribs must be large enough to indirectly cook the entire rack.
-Small, two burner gas grills typically don’t have the space necessary.
-If the heat source is going to be on one side only, the ribs will need to be rotated every thirty minutes to allow them to cook evenly.
+I will be using a single rack of pork spare ribs for this recipe guide.
+If you want to use baby back ribs, reduce the cooking time by 5 minutes per step.
+The total cooking time for spare ribs should take about one and a half to two hours.
+Use a grill large enough to cook the entire rack indirectly.
+Small, two-burner gas grills typically don’t have enough space.
+If the heat source is on one side only, rotate the ribs every thirty minutes for even cooking.

 - 1/2 cup (120 mL) apple juice